 Monetary Gifts for the Library Collection Fund

-Contact the Office of Institutional Advancement.
-Please specify that your gift is for the Library Collection Fund 210-4360-5340-00000.
+Monetary gifts in support of the Library are always welcome.
 Monetary gifts can be earmarked to purchase materials for a specific subject (art, dance, design, humanities and sciences, music, theater or performance production) or format (books, scores, sound recordings or videos).
 Gifts can also be left to the discretion of the Library to purchase what is needed most.

 - Chamber music scores with parts.